phazelift/speed.js/README.md

 // done! test results have been saved to: ./speed.log

 ```
-Of course the actual milliseconds elapsed are system and setup specific.
+Actual milliseconds elapsed are system and setup specific of course.
 ___

 #### node.js